 The Arms Trade Treaty (ATT) regulates international transfers of conventional arms, as well as their ammunition, parts and components, with a view to reducing human suffering.
 The ATT makes arms transfer decisions subject to humanitarian concerns by forbidding transfers when there is a defined level of risk that war crimes or serious violations of international human rights law will be committed.
 The ATT was adopted on 2 April 2013 and opened for signature on 3 June 2013.
-It will enter into force when 50 States have adhered to it.
+It entered into force on 24 December 2014.